Puck (folklore): Characteristics

 According to Brewer's Dictionary of Phrase and Fable (1898):

 Puck might do minor housework, quick fine needlework or butter-churning, which could be undone in a moment by his knavish tricks if displeased.
 A domestic spirit, he would assist housewives with their chores, in expectation of an offering of white bread and milk.
 If this were neglected he would steal that which he believed was owed.

 Pucks are also known to be inherently solitary creatures.
 Shakespeare's characterization of "shrewd and knavish" Puck in A Midsummer Night's Dream may have revived flagging interest in Puck.

 Notable cultural references

+This list excludes Shakespearean references.
+They may be found at Puck (A Midsummer Night's Dream).